ppannattee/ppannattee.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a Ph.D. student at Tokyo Metropolitan University, specializing in deep learning and virtual reality (VR).
-My research leverages AI to analyze user experience (UX) in VR, with a focus on factors like cybersickness, presence, and emotional states, aiming to improve user interaction with immersive technologies.
+My research uses AI to analyze user experience (UX) in VR, focusing on factors such as cybersickness, presence, and emotional states, with the aim of improving user interaction with immersive technologies.

-I hold an M.E. in Electrical Engineering from KMUTT, where I developed state-of-the-art methods for fingerspelling recognition in dynamic, real-world video settings, further honing my expertise in AI applications to address complex, real-world challenges.
+I hold an M.E. in Electrical Engineering from KMUTT, where I developed advanced methods for fingerspelling recognition in dynamic, real-world video environments, strengthening my expertise in AI applications for complex, real-world problems.

-My goal is to advance the understanding of human cognition and behavior through VR and AI, contributing to the development of innovative solutions in human-computer interaction.
+My goal is to leverage VR and AI to deepen our understanding of human cognition and behavior, exploring how these technologies can unlock new insights into the mind and human experience.

-Feel free to contact me for further details or potential collaborations.
+Feel free to reach out for further information.